-- 1.3.1 The design, installation, commissioning and maintenance of the SBD Alarm System, shall be approved by individual(s) holding industry recognised qualifications and competencies, e.g. NVQ Level 2; BTEC Level 3; Certified Technical Security Professional (CTSP) or, Fire, Emergency and Security Systems (FESS) Level 3 Apprenticeship Standard - 1.3.2 All end users shall be fully trained in the use of the SBD Alarm System in accordance with Annex A.
+- 1.3.1 The design, installation, commissioning and maintenance of the SBD Alarm System, shall be approved by individual(s) holding industry recognised qualifications and competencies, e.g. NVQ Level 2; BTEC Level 3; Certified Technical Security Professional (CTSP) or, Fire, Emergency and Security Systems (FESS) Level 3 Apprenticeship Standard (see Note 1.3.1).
+Note 1.3.1 Not required for those involved in the design, installation, commissioning and maintenance of standard NPCC compliant alarm systems. - 1.3.2 All end users shall be fully trained in the use of the SBD Alarm System in accordance with Annex A.